Humnashinkhan/DevTinder/README.md

 - Profile Page.
 - get the feed and add the feed in the store.
 - Build the user card on feed.
+- Edit profile feature.
+- See Toast message on save the profile.
+- See all my Connection.